RML 497 (motor launch): Swanage service

-Western Lady III, by now the last Fairmile Passenger vessel (The Western Lady IV became a yacht), was bought in 2007 by Fairmile Classic Cruises, who operated her from Swanage in Dorset on circular cruises along the Jurassic Coast, and to Yarmouth, Isle of Wight.
+Western Lady III, by now the last Fairmile Passenger vessel (the Western Lady IV became a yacht), was bought in 2007 by Fairmile Classic Cruises, who operated her from Swanage in Dorset on circular cruises along the Jurassic Coast, and to Yarmouth, Isle of Wight.
 By early 2009, the company had run up debts, and the vessel had been impounded by the Maritime and Coastguard Agency (MCA).
 The owners of Greenway Ferry inspected her, and were given less than 24 hours to buy her by the harbour master, to avoid her being sold at auction to pay off the debts.
 This was achieved, and the Western Lady III returned to Brixham.

 Greenway Ferry service

 After a brief call in Brixham, Western Lady went to Polruan in Cornwall, where she was given a major (£35,000) refit, to return her to MCA standards, and to refurbish her passenger accommodation in Art Deco style.
 She was renamed The Fairmile to avoid confusion with the services of Western Lady Ferry Service, and to emphasise her history.
 In August 2009, she returned to Torbay, undertaking a series of 'Welcome Home' sailings, with the guest of honour being one of her wartime skippers, Eustace 'Mac' Mackmurdo, aged 93.
 A Winston Churchill impressionist was also present, who gave a speech.

 The Fairmile replaced MV Riviera Belle on the day cruise route from Torquay via Brixham then along the coast to Dartmouth, and up the River Dart to Greenway Quay.
-Her additional capacity was needed on the route, as the competing service operated by MV Torbay Belle was withdrawn after the 2008 season, and in addition, the National Trust opened Greenway House to the public for the first time in 2009.
+Her additional capacity was needed on the route, as the competing service operated by MV Torbay Belle was withdrawn after the 2008 season.
+In addition, the National Trust opened Greenway House to the public for the first time in 2009.
 As the landing stage at Princess Pier, in Torquay is no longer safe for use, The Fairmile moors inside the harbour on Princess Pier, whilst she moors overnight on a buoy in Brixham Harbour.

 In May 2013, she returned to service after an over-winter refit which saw her returned to her wartime appearance including 'English Channel' camouflage paint scheme and original service number.

 In July 2015, Greenway Ferry announced that their Torbay operation, including the Fairmile, had been sold.
 They claimed unfair competition, owing to Torbay Council's subsidy of another ferry.